 Program Details and Application

-The National Organization of Nurse Practitioner Faculties (NONPF) is accepting applications for the 6th cohort of the Faculty Leadership Mentoring Program that will extend from March 2020 to April 2021.
+The National Organization of Nurse Practitioner Faculties (NONPF) 6th cohort of the Faculty Leadership Mentoring Program will extend from March 2020 to April 2021.
 The program provides a small cohort of nurse practitioner (NP) faculty members who are emerging leaders in their academic institutions with the opportunity for targeted career and leadership development.
 Senior NP faculty leaders establish one-on-one mentoring relationships with participants which afford further development of their knowledge, skills, and abilities needed to meet the growing and diverse challenges confronting new and emerging NP education leaders.
 The program is one of the three activities for faculty that supports NONPF's Faculty Institute.
-The application for the 2020-2021 cohort is at the bottom of this page.
+The application for the 2020-2021 cohort is closed.

 In 2014, the National Organization of Nurse Practitioner Faculties (NONPF) launched a program for NP faculty who had assumed leadership roles as program directors and/or other administrators in their academic institutions.
 Today, NONPF continues its commitment to the program.
 Participants engage in focused self-development using a variety of group processes and testing in order to identify individual strengths and areas for improvement.
 Strategies for effective leadership of NP education programs are developed and applied in the academic setting.
 Participants engage in curricular innovations in their home academic settings to enhance the preparation of graduates for the reality of current and future NP practice.

 The NONPF Faculty Leadership Mentoring Program partners participants one-on-one with experienced leaders in the NP field who are willing to share their expertise and experience with those looking to promote their personal and career development.

 - Examine self-development utilizing various processes that will enhance understanding of individual strengths and areas for improvement.